Suvink/docs-choreo-dev/en/docs/quick-start-guides/deploy-your-first-service.md

 4. Click **Create**.
 This creates the project and takes you to the project home page.

-## Step 2: Create a Service Component
+## Step 2: Create a service component

 1. On the project home page, click **Service** under **Create a Component**.
 2. Enter the following details: